hubaibmahmood/nodejs-projects/Project 04_Currency converter/README.md

 ## Currencies
-This is the list of supported currencies by Currenzy:
+This is the list of supported currencies:

 |     |     |     |     |     |     |     |     |     |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|